Re-opening of Dripsey National School

 New starts on their first day of school

 Parents can bring the new Junior Infants to the yard at 9:30.
 I will arrange a class photo and then entrust the children to Miss Dineen’s capable and safe hands.

 If a child arrives late he/she is to go to the external door of their classroom for entry.
 The classes will be entering and exiting the building via these doors for the foreseeable so they will know where to go if necessary.

-- Students from Fifth Class and Sixth class are to be collected at 3:00.
+Children from First Class up are to be collected at 3:00.